-\textbf{Acknowledgment.} We would like to thank Feigin and Tsymbaliuk, whose work has inspired our research in recent years.
-The third author would also like to thank them for guiding him to a study of shuffle algebras and specialization maps.
+\textbf{Acknowledgment.} We would like to thank Boris Feigin and Alexander Tsymbaliuk for their inspiring work and for stimulating discussions.
 This work is supported by the National Natural Science Foundation of China (No. 12401028) and the Natural Science Foundation of Hubei Province (No. 2025AFB716).